-In winter you can ski down steep alpine slopes or climb their world-famous peaks.
-In summer you can hike, take part in cultural events or visit some of the 11 Swiss UNESCO World Heritage Sites.
+In winter you can ski down steep alpine slopes or climb world-famous peaks.
+In summer you can hike, take part in cultural events or visit some of the 13 Swiss UNESCO World Heritage Sites.

-Switzerland is a mountainous, landlocked country with more than eight million people, almost a quarter of whom are foreign and 70% of whom live in the lowlands around Zurich, Geneva and Basel.
+Switzerland is a mountainous, landlocked country with more than eight million people, almost a quarter of whom are foreign and 70% of whom live in the lowlands around Zurich, Geneva, and Basel.

-Switzerland has also given the world the Red Cross, the Swiss army knife and Roger Federer, along with the second largest United Nations headquarters.
+Switzerland has also given the world the Red Cross, the Swiss army knife, and Roger Federer, along with the second-largest United Nations headquarters.

-The main language in Switzerland is often a source of confusion for visitors: there are four different national languages – Swiss German (the most widely spoken), French, Italian and Romantsch, a mixture of classical Latin, Italian and German dialects.
+The main language in Switzerland is often a source of confusion for visitors: there are four different national languages – Swiss German (the most widely spoken), French, Italian, and Romantsch, a mixture of classical Latin, Italian and German dialects.

 That said, English is spoken in most Switzerland tourist spots and menus are often in English as well.

 You may have heard that the Swiss pride themselves on being punctual.
 It is considered rude to be late and everything from the trains to the buses run like clockwork.

 Too often visitors skip right through to the main Switzerland attractions and avoid the cities.
 These may be a little less charming than the more popular sights, but if you have time, at least try to spend a day in Zurich or Geneva, Switzerland’s two main urban centers.